 Open your eyes, take a few deep breaths.
 You have just conversed with and comforted your inner child.
 Know that you can do this every time you feel hurt or triggered.
 Do it as often as you need to.

 The Inner Child technique is one of a number of important tools and techniques to help yourself cultivate self-love and acceptance.
-To help you on your own path of greater self-love and acceptance, there are a number of other techniques and ideas you can implement.
-I suggest that you also read these related blog articles:
+To help you on your own path of greater self-love and acceptance, there are a number of other techniques and ideas you can implement, including these related blog articles:

 - Open heart, big fence: 6 tips for maintaining healthy boundaries in your life: In this blog post I discuss how healthy boundaries are an essential part of greater self-love and how to hold strong boundaries.